 - Sodium acid pyrophosphate: acidic agent used in leavening flour.
-FDA says its safe.
+FDA says it’s safe.

-- Calcium sulfate: also known as Plaster of Paris.
+- Calcium sulfate: also known as the Plaster of Paris.
 Used as a firming additive, yeast food, and dough conditioner.
 Also used in cement, wall plaster and insecticides.
-Because is absorbs liquid and hardens quickly, can cause intestinal obstructions when ingested.
+Because is absorbs liquid and hardens quickly, it can cause intestinal obstructions when ingested.

 - Fumaric acid: acidic agent and antioxidant.

-- Sodium hexametaphosphate: an emulsifier, a sequestering agent, and texturizer.
+- Sodium hexametaphosphate: an emulsifier, a sequestering agent, and a texturizer.
 Prevents scale formation and corrosion.
-Acts to stabilize product and prevent changes in appearance and texture.
+Acts to stabilize the product and prevent changes in appearance and texture.
 May cause respiratory tract irritation.
 Symptoms may include coughing and shortness of breath.
 Some individuals may experience an allergic reaction to the ingestion of sodium hexametaphosphate that may produce mild chest pain.
 Also linked to pancreatic cancer in continual doses.